 Values Dissonance: Part of the reason for Raiden's lukewarm reception in the West.
 In Japan, there isn't nearly as much stigma against men with feminine features, and it's actually very traditional to cast them in heroic roles.

 Values Resonance: One of the villains' main goals is to try to censor the Internet, only making information that fits the party line available to the public.
 What was essentially an eight-hour commentary on the Japanese textbook controversy has taken on a newlight a decade later.
 Bear in mind that the game was released in 2001, long before Internet users were considering this a major concern and absolutely online anonymity and freedom were essentially givens.

-Vindicated by History: Though its gameplay was generally praised, its story was seen as convoluted.
+Vindicated by History: Though its gameplay was generally praised, the storyline was deemed convoluted at best and exploitative at a few points.
 However, as years go by, many are finding it to be an excellent early example of post-modernism in the video game medium, as well as a decent deconstruction of But Thou Must games... two traits that would later be championed by the critically acclaimed BioShock.